ON THIS PAGE Emphasis Mine In Bible Verses

 Baptized With Blazing Fire:

-And those manifestations are the same as, or very closely related to Slain In The Spirit
+The manifestations are the same as, or very closely related to people who are said to be Slain In The Spirit

-I would not doubt for a moment that if the exact same manifestations were to occur in some other setting, most Charismatics and Pentecostals would be horrified and get away from the scene as fast and as far as their feet would carry them.
+I do not not doubt for a single moment that if the exact same manifestations were to occur in some other setting most Charismatics and Pentecostals would be horrified and leave the scene as fast and as far as their feet would carry them.
 The fact that all this occurs in a 'church' setting leads people to believe that God is behind the manifestations.

 A Scientific Perspective: